Gameday

 If getting in early and finding a good place to hang out is your goal, head straight to the Corner Bar in right field.
 The two-deck bar has drink rails, seating, and tables on both levels.

 The Corner Bar has been a ballpark favorite since the 2015 renovations and is always lively.
-It’s open to everyone, and is a good place to get out of the elements if you need to.
-The bar has multiple flat-screen TVs, and steps away are the right field drink rails.
+It’s open to everyone, and is a good place to get out of the elements if needed.
+The bar has multiple flat-screen TVs and is steps away from the right-field drink rails.

-Gameday tours are available at the ballpark Monday-Saturday, and are offered in one hour increments between 10:30 a.m. – 1:30 p.m.
-Tours cost $12 and tickets can be purchased online, and they happen regardless of the weather.
-Note, they are not offered for games that start before 6:00 p.m.
-Gameday tours include stops at the media gate, press box, different suites and club areas, and more.
+Gameday tours are available at the ballpark Monday-Saturday on days when there’s a game after 6pm.
+Tours cost $12 (2024 price), tickets can be purchased online, and they happen regardless of the weather.
+Gameday tours include stops at the media gate, press box, suites, club areas, and more.
+For more information, check out the Guardians’ website.

-If you have an hour to kill and want to see some of the areas of the ballpark that you normally wouldn’t get to explore — then take the tour for $12.
-Newly added this year were some “Super Tours” dates that ran $50 and included a more in-depth history lesson of the ballpark, team, and samples from fan favorite concession stands.
+Newly added in 2024 were some “Super Tours” dates that ran $50 and included a more in-depth history lesson of the ballpark and team, plus samples from fan-favorite concession stands.
 Keep an eye out for the 2025 dates.

 Visit Heritage Park

-Even if you aren’t there to root for the home team, Heritage Park is a great thing to check out at the ballpark.
-You can’t miss the upper level of the park, which is right on the center field plaza.
+Even if you aren’t there to root for the home team, Heritage Park is great to check out.
+You can’t miss the main level of the monument, which is right on the center field plaza concourse.
 But make sure to walk down the stairs to the rest of the exhibit, which is full of plaques of past Indians/Guardians players, as well as a bronze replica of the drum used by the late superfan John Adams, which he used at more than 3700 games over 46 years.
 The Park is open throughout the game, and it’s free, so you can do this before or during the game.
+No worries about lines – there’s always space.

 Watch batting practice